Tillman Thomas: Biography

 After spending 13 years in opposition, the NDC won the general election held on 8 July 2008, taking 11 out of 15 seats and defeating the NNP.
 Thomas himself was elected from St. Patrick East constituency.
 On 9 July Thomas was sworn in as Prime Minister at the Grenada Trade Centre in Grand Anse, St. George's by Governor-General Daniel Williams.
 Speaking on this occasion, he promised "openness and transparency" of government as well as " [the practice of] the politics of inclusion".

 Thomas's cabinet, composed of 17 members, was sworn in at the National Stadium on 13 July 2008.
-In addition to being Prime Minister, Thomas took the portfolios of Foreign Affairs, Legal Affairs, National Security, Information, and Public Administration.
+In addition to being prime minister, Thomas took the portfolios of Foreign Affairs, Legal Affairs, National Security, Information, and Public Administration.
 Two members of non-governmental organizations who were not affiliated with the NDC were included in the cabinet: Franka Bernadine as Minister of Education and Human Resources, and Jimmy Bristol as Attorney-General.

 After nearly five years in power, the NDC suffered a crushing defeat in the February 2013 general election, losing all of its seats, including the seat held by Thomas.
-The opposition NNP won all 15 seats, and Keith Mitchell returned to the office as Prime Minister.
+The opposition NNP won all 15 seats, and Keith Mitchell returned to the office as prime minister.
 In the wake of the defeat, Thomas said at an interview that he was willing to stand aside as the party leader: "Once somebody comes forward, I am prepared to let that person take over the responsibility of leadership of the party".

 Thomas was succeeded as the NDC's political leader by Nazim Burke, former deputy political leader and Minister of Finance of Grenada, in early 2014.

+Thomas was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to Grenada.